-For us, poo is a way of getting rid of waste in our body.
+For all species, poo is a way of getting rid of waste in our body.
 However, for many animals it has an important extra function- sending messages.
 We all know that on a walk dogs will spend most of their time sniffing and peeing on various trees and bits of ground.
 Each dog has its own distinct scent, so what it is essentially doing is the dog version of carving “I wuz here” on that tree.
 Other dogs then know that it lives in that area, even if the dog isn’t there to directly tell them.
 It’s marking its territory.

 Many animals do a similar thing with their poo.
-Eurasian otters tend to have a pretty clearly defined territory that they live and hunt in.
+Eurasian otters tend to have a pretty clearly defined territory that they live and hunt within.
 They guard it by constantly patrolling up and down its borders, but as their territories can sometimes take days to get from one side to the other, they leave piles of poo at the edges to signpost to others that this is their area.
 This isn’t all the poo does though.

 In one territory you tend to get one male and a few females.
-Otters are generally loners unless they are raising their cubs, so they tend not to hang out with one another, but they still keep in touch.
+Otters are generally loners unless they are raising their cubs, so tend not to hang out with one another, but they still keep in touch.
 If a male has spent the morning hunting for fish in a certain area, he will leave scented poo on the nearby shore when he goes, so that if one of the females comes by later that day, she knows that the area has been fished recently and there’s not much point wasting her energy there.
 She may as well walk a little further to where there are lots of fish.
 Clever huh?
-Females can also signal to the male that they are ready to mate by smell messages in their poo, and there is probably lots more that they communicate which we have no idea about.
-It’s also common for otters to pick a prominent pooping place in their territory where they will all visit at some point which serves as a sort of message board for the area.
+Females can also signal to the male that they are ready to mate by smell messages in their poo, and there is probably lots more that they communicate which we have yet to learn.
+It’s also common for otters to pick a prominent pooping place in their territory where they will all visit at some point, which serves as a sort of message board for the area.

 Also, just on a wonderfully petty note: Otters and mink really don’t get on with each other.
 Mink, who are smaller, will also outline their territory with poo.
-Sometimes when an otter sees this is will scrape sand together to cover up the mink poo, making a little sand castle, and then put their own poo on top of this, just as a sort of ‘screw you this is my patch’.
+Sometimes when an otter sees this, they will scrape sand together to cover up the mink poo, making a little sand castle, and then put their own poo on top of this, just as a sort of ‘screw you this is my patch’.

 Waste is useful in other fields too